 If only I had a joint in plaster, or hair falling out, I started to think, they might accept me as sick.
 But, as I knew from the ME, to most people an invisible illness is an illegitimate one.

 That was just at the start.
-As it progressed, and as one diagnosis (RSI) gave way to other hypotheses (Joint Hyper-mobility Syndrome, Ehlers-Danlos Syndrome, neuritis, nerve damage, CRPS – dubbed ‘the suicide disease’ because it’s relentless and incurable – and the current favourite, Thoracic Outlet Syndrome), I realised there were four types of people.
+As it progressed, and as one diagnosis (RSI) gave way to other hypotheses (Joint Hyper-mobility Syndrome), Ehlers-Danlos syndromes (EDS), neuritis, nerve damage, complex regional pain syndrome (CRPS) – dubbed ‘the suicide disease’ because it’s relentless and incurable – and the current favourite, Thoracic Outlet Syndrome, I realised there were four types of people.

 Sympathisers were a slim minority.
 The majority simply wanted to ignore that there was anything wrong; they would not only tune out if I dared mention anything health-related, but would glaze over if I so much as stretched or switched position mid-conversation.